Invasive plants (weeds) and animal education

 - open students' eyes to the wide range of careers in environmental and pest management.

 The following resources have been designed to develop students' understanding of weed and pest animal issues, as well as build skills that they can use to help manage weeds and pest animals.
 The resources are linked to the curriculum and provide background information to assist teachers.

 - invasive plants (Weedbuster activity book, National Weedbusters book)

 - invasive animals (PDF, 4.3MB) (Pest patrol)

 Additional resources are available from Pest Tales, which is a resource for primary school teachers that highlights pest animal species in Australia.

 Invasive animal educational resources

-The pest patrol activity kit teaches students about the dangers pest animals pose to our native wildlife, domestic pets and farming communities.
+The pest patrol activity kit teaches students about the dangers invasive animals pose to our native wildlife, domestic pets and farming communities.
 It is aimed at students aged 7-10 years and contains a series of activities that students can complete with or without supervision.
 It also includes a teachers' resource guide that contains lessons that can be conducted in the classroom or playground.